medialab/quenouille/README.md

 * **initargs** *(iterable, optional)*: Arguments to pass to the `initializer` function.
 * **join** *(bool, optional)* [`True`]: Whether to join worker threads, i.e. wait for them to end, when closing the executor.
 Set this to `False` if you need to go on quickly without waiting for your worker threads to end when cleaning up the executor's resources.
 Just note that if you spawn other thread-intensive tasks or other executors afterwards in rapid succession, you might start too many threads at once.
 * **daemonic** *(bool, optional)* [`False`]: whether to spawn daemonic worker.
 If your worker are daemonic, the interpreter will not wait for them to end when exiting.
 This can be useful, combined to `join=False`, for instance, if you want your program to exit as soon as hitting ctrl+C (you might want to avoid this if your threads need to cleanup things on exit as they will be abruptly shut down).

+<h4 id="executor-imap">#.imap, #.imap_unordered</h4>

+Basically the same as described [here](#imap_unordered-imap) with the following arguments:

+* **iterable** *(iterable)*: Any python iterable.
+* **func** *(callable)*: Function used to perform the desired tasks.
+The function takes an item yielded by the given iterable as single argument.
+Note that since this function will be dispatched in worker threads, so you should ensure it is thread-safe.
+* **key** *(callable, optional)*: Function returning to which "group" a given item is supposed to belong.
+This will be used to ensure maximum parallelism is respected.
+* **parallelism** *(int or callable, optional)* [`1`]: Number of threads allowed to work on a same group at once.
+Can also be a function taking a group and returning its parallelism.
+* **buffer_size** *(int, optional)* [`1024`]: Maximum number of items the function will buffer into memory while attempting to find an item that can be passed to a worker immediately, all while respecting throttling and group parallelism.
+* **throttle** *(int or float or callable, optional)*: Optional throttle time, in seconds, to wait before processing the next item of a given group.
+Can also be a function taking last group, item and result and returning next throttle time for this group.

+#### #.shutdown

+Method used to explicitly shutdown the executor.

+*Arguments*

+* **wait** *(bool, optional)* [`True`]: Whether to join worker threads, i.e. wait for them to end, when shutting down the executor.
+Set this to `False` if you need to go on quickly without waiting for your worker threads to end when cleaning up the executor's resources.
+Just note that if you spawn other thread-intensive tasks or other executors afterwards in rapid succession, you might start too many threads at once.

 ### Miscellaneous notes